Disclosure / Affiliate Notice:

 - not worn at all

 Bulky pieces you avoided all season often take the most space.
-Keeping them means giving up room for items you actually use.

 Think in Volume, Not Just in Piles

-Protect Fabrics Before Hiding Them Away
+Protect Fabrics Before Storing

 Before storing:

-- wash or dry-clean coats and sweaters
+- wash or dry-clean items

 - ensure everything is completely dry